jhpyle/docassemble/_docs/installation.md

 {% endhighlight %}

 The `docassemble.wsgi` file is the primary "executable" for the web application.
-Your web server configuration will point to this file.
+The web server configuration will point to this file.

 The files copied to `/usr/share/docassemble/config/` include configuration file templates for **docassemble** and [Apache].